 Depression: I have worked with depression and anxiety extensively.
 At this time of universal uncertainty and worry, it’s important that this be addressed for individuals and families to be able to function in a healthy manner.
 Please let me know if depression is causing problems for you and/or your family so it can be discussed and addressed with care.

 Overall: My practice is an empathy, communication and non-judgement based practice, all of which are vitally important for supportive counselling, and also for healthy relationships.

 This is a secular and NoH8 practice.
-All couples/partners are welcome here.
+All people/couples/partners are welcome here.

 I run a sole practice.
 My name is Karen Kennedy.
-I have approximately thirty years of clinical practice experience behind me.
-I have also appeared on 2GB’s Healthy Living Program, Channel 7’s Today Tonight, and also in two major print magazines.
+I have over thirty years of clinical practice experience behind me.
+I have also appeared on 2GB’s Healthy Living Program, Channel 7’s Today Tonight, and in two major print magazines.
 I was the first therapist working in Camden.

-Hours: I have late appointments, the last session starts at 7.30 pm –
+Hours: I have later appointments from Monday to Friday, the last session starts at 7.30pm of a weekday.

 Reasonable Session Fees.

 Contact: 0416 665 165 from 10am – 5.30pm weekdays.